 Les Gorges de la Diosaz (Servoz)

-🗓 anticipated opening dates 2021: from Saturday 5th June until late September (weather dependent);
+🗓 anticipated opening dates 2022: from early June until late September (weather dependent);

 Cascade de Chedde – 661m (Passy)